FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Methodology

 Reduction begins from the last statement in the sequence—where the crash is typically triggered—and proceeds backward.
 For structural simplification, each SQL statement is first parsed into an abstract syntax tree (AST), and then recursively simplified by pruning subtrees or nodes.
 The simplified AST is converted back into SQL and tested.
 If the crash still occurs, the simplification is retained.
 Otherwise, the system rolls back the change and attempts alternative simplifications.
 Once structural simplification weakens or removes certain data or control dependencies, the surrounding context becomes amenable to further reduction.
 At this stage, \toolname\ attempts to delete preceding statements using a delta debugging strategy, preserving only those necessary for triggering the fault.
 The final output is a compact, semantically valid SQL sequence that isolates the root cause of the crash.

-\toolname’s replay and reduction workflow reconstructs the full crash path and eliminates irrelevant logic, producing a concise PoC of critical SQL statements, drastically improving debugging clarity and bug report quality.
+\toolname’s replay and reduction workflow reconstructs the full crash path and eliminates irrelevant logic, producing a concise PoC of critical SQL statements, thereby improving debugging clarity and the quality of bug reports.